DarkShadow04/ShadowNexus/README.md

 📖 Overview

-ShadowNexus is a lightweight website deployment and management framework designed for Termux.
+ShadowNexus is a lightweight website deployment and management framework.

 The project evolved through multiple internal releases and stability improvements before reaching the current v3.5 Stable Release.